 After Praia do Canavial, the trail goes to Porto Mós Beach (Praia do Porto Mós).
 It is a massive beach and you can stay here if you want.
 There is a bus stop at Porto Mós from where you can find a bus to take you to the main city.
 Or you can just walk back, it isn’t more than 2 km.

 Old Portuguese buildings are beautiful and this is why I don’t miss even a single town center when I visit Portugal.
 The town center in Lagos is lovely and it is full of Jacaranda, lemon and orange trees.

 The Jacaranda trees were in full bloom when I visited.
 Also, the orange and lemon trees were fruiting.
 These trees made the already lovely streetscape even prettier.

-Find a nice street side restaurant when you’re done exploring the city centre.
+Find a nice street-side restaurant when you’re done exploring the city center.
 Sit outside and order a drink to cool off.

 5) Rent a Bicycle to Explore Lagos

 Lagos is small and you can cover everything by walking, but it means a lot of walking.
 If you want to avoid that then get yourself a bicycle for a day or two to explore more that this city has to offer.